September 11 and Mesothelioma

-Health Concerns Following the Attacks on the World Trade Center
+Get Free Mesothelioma GuideAsbestos Dust Concerns Following 9/11 Attacks on the World Trade Center

-Eighteen years ago, the United States faced an unimaginable tragedy.
-The country watched in horror as New York’s Twin Towers fell during a deadly terrorist attack.
+Twenty years ago, the United States faced an unimaginable tragedy.
+The country watched in horror as New York’s “twin towers” fell during a deadly terrorist attack on September 11th.
 Nearly three thousand people lost their lives that day — but the death toll didn’t end there.

-When the North and South Towers crashed down, a toxic plume of dust blanketed Manhattan and its residents.
+When the north and south towers crashed down in the September 11th terrorist attacks, a toxic plume of dust blanketed Manhattan and its residents.
 The air contained approximately 2,000 tons of asbestos, along with lead and other dangerous toxins.

 In 2011, the World Trade Center Health Program (WTCHP) was established by the federal government to track how many people were exposed to the toxic environment and were declared sick as a result.
 The organization also seeks to help those affected find treatment and compensation.
-More than 38,000 people have registered with the WTCHP since the attacks in 2001, many of whom suffer from chronic respiratory illnesses and cancers.
-Sadly, more than 2,100 of these victims have passed away from their afflictions, and that number is expected to rise.
+More than 38,000 people have registered with the WTCHP since the attacks on September 11th, many of whom suffer from chronic respiratory illnesses and cancers.
+More than 2,100 of these victims have passed away from their afflictions, and that number is expected to rise.

 Video Transcript